Ultra-Faint Milky Way Satellites Discovered in Carina, Phoenix, and Telescopium with DELVE Data Release 3: Members stars of Carina IV

 \section{Members stars of Carina IV}

 In Section~\ref{sec:followup}, we discuss the \textit{Gaia} proper motions and CaHK photometric metallicity measurements of Carina~IV candidate member stars, which further confirm its identity as a metal-poor Milky Way satellite.
-To facilitate spectroscopic follow-up of Carina~IV member stars, we include in Table~\ref{table:Carina4stars} the measured proper motions and metallicities for all stars with $g_0 < 21.3$ and high \texttt{ugali} membership probabilities ($p > 0.2$). \FloatBarrier
+To facilitate spectroscopic follow-up of Carina~IV member stars, we include in Table~\ref{table:Carina4stars} the measured proper motions and metallicities for all stars with $g_0 < 21.3$ and high \texttt{ugali} membership probabilities \cytwo{($p_{\rm ugali} > 0.2$).
+For the other two systems, Phoenix III and DELVE 7, as shown in Fig. \ref{fig:ugali}, we find very few stars with high \texttt{ugali} membership probabilities above the Gaia detection limit of $G \sim 21$.
+For Phoenix III, the only source is the BHB candidate \textit{Gaia} DR3 4959457079527646080, with $p_{\rm ugali} = 0.99$, $g_0 = 20.8$, and $r_0 = 21.0$.
+This star however does not have a \textit{Gaia} proper-motion measurement.
+In the case of DELVE 7, none of the high-probability member stars are detected by Gaia.}